Automattic/kue/Readme.md

 	    {"message": "job created", "id": 5}
     ]

-Note: when inserting multiple jobs in bulk, if one insertion fails Kue will not attempt adding the remaining jobs.
-The response array will contain the ids of the jobs added successfully, and the last element will be an object describing the error: `{"error": "error reason"}`.
-It is your responsibility to fix the wrong task and re-submit it and all the subsequent ones.
+Note: when inserting multiple jobs in bulk, if one insertion fails Kue will keep processing the remaining jobs in order.
+The response array will contain the ids of the jobs added successfully, and any failed element will be an object describing the error: `{"error": "error reason"}`.

 ## Parallel Processing With Cluster